Differentiable graph neural network simulator for forward and inverse modeling of multi-layered slope system with multiple material properties: GNS Framework for Forward and Inverse Modeling

 We update material parameters using gradient-based optimization, guided by the gradient of the loss function with respect to $\boldsymbol{\theta}$.
 The parameter update at iteration $i$ follows:

-Here, $\eta_i$ is the learning rate, and $\mathbf{d}_i$ is the update direction.
-First-order methods such as Stochastic Gradient Descent (SGD) or Adaptive Moment Estimation (ADAM) \citep{kingma2014adam} compute $\mathbf{d}_i$ based on the gradient $\nabla f(\boldsymbol{\theta}_i)$.
-Second-order methods, such as Broyden–Fletcher–Goldfarb–Shanno (BFGS), improve convergence by incorporating curvature information from the approximate Hessian $H = \nabla^2 f(\boldsymbol{\theta}_i)$, using a history of gradients.
+Here, $\eta_i$ is the learning rate, and $\boldsymbol{d}_i$ is the update direction.
+First-order methods such as Stochastic Gradient Descent (SGD) or Adaptive Moment Estimation (ADAM) \citep{kingma2014adam} compute $\boldsymbol{d}_i$ based on the gradient $\nabla f(\boldsymbol{\theta}_i)$.
+Second-order methods, such as Broyden-Fletcher-Goldfarb-Shanno (BFGS), determine $\boldsymbol{d}_i$ by incorporating curvature information through an approximate Hessian $H = \nabla^2 f(\boldsymbol{\theta}_i)$, estimated from the history of gradients, which improves convergence.

 The differentiable GNS framework uses reverse-mode automatic differentiation (AD) \citep{baydin2018ad}, which enables efficient and accurate gradient computation.
-Reverse-mode AD operates in two phases: a forward pass computes and stores intermediate values, and a reverse pass propagates gradients backward through the computational graph using the chain rule.
-Unlike finite differences, AD computes gradients for all input parameters in a single forward pass, making it highly efficient for high-dimensional inverse problems like slope runout simulations.
-However, reverse-mode AD imposes high memory demands, especially in GNS applications involving long simulation rollouts.
-To manage memory consumption, we implement gradient checkpointing \citep{chen2016gradcheck}, which selectively stores key intermediate values and recomputes others during backpropagation.
-In our implementation, we checkpoint each simulation timestep, which increases forward computation time by 2–3× but substantially reduces memory usage.
+Reverse-mode AD operates in two phases: a forward pass rolls out the simulation and stores intermediate states (i.e., $X_0, \ X_1, \ \ldots, \ X_k$), and a backward pass propagates gradients through the computational graph using the chain rule, from the final output back to the input.
+Unlike finite differences, AD computes gradients for all input parameters in a single forward pass, making it highly efficient for high-dimensional inverse problems.

+However, reverse-mode AD imposes high memory demands, particularly in GNS applications involving long simulation rollouts, like slope runout simulations, since intermediate states must be stored at each timestep for backpropagation.
+To mitigate this memory consumption, we implement gradient checkpointing \citep{chen2016gradcheck}, a technique that reduces memory usage by storing only selected intermediate states, referred to as checkpoints, and recomputing the remaining states on demand during the backward pass.
+In our implementation, we checkpoint the system state at each simulation timestep.
+This strategy effectively reduces peak memory consumption at the cost of increased computation, resulting in a 2-3× increase in forward simulation time.
 Despite this overhead, the differentiable GNS remains significantly faster than high-fidelity solvers \citep{choi2024inverse}, making it suitable for inverse analysis of runout in slope systems.
+Full implementation details can be found in \cite{choi2024inverse}.